Azcón sees the Aragonese economy at a historic moment and announces tax cuts

 Tax technology: how software can manage the new IRPF reductions 💻

 The implementation of the tax cuts announced by Azcón will require an update of the DGA's tax management systems.
-Fiscal software developers will need to adjust the calculation modules for IRPF and inheritance tax to reflect the new brackets and bonuses.
-Integration with the electronic administration platform is expected to be key to avoiding bottlenecks in Aragonese taxpayers' filings.
+Tax software developers will need to adjust the IRPF and inheritance tax calculation modules to reflect the new brackets and bonuses.
+Integration with the electronic administration platform is expected to be key to avoiding collapses in Aragonese taxpayers' filings.

 Azcón opens his wallet: tax cuts so the war doesn't hurt as much 💸

-The president has said the economy is historic, but watch out, he's not ruling out aid.
+The president has said the economy is historic, but watch out, he doesn't rule out aid.
 So, if things get ugly, he'll pull out the checkbook.
-In the meantime, he's cutting IRPF and inheritance tax.
+Meanwhile, he's cutting IRPF and inheritance tax.
 A nice touch: now dying will be a bit cheaper.
 Let's see if this stops people from moving to Andorra and keeps them paying taxes at home.